mvneves/victor70c/README.md

 is a multi-platform library, this program may also work with Windows and OS X (Although it has not been tested yet).

-So, the first step is to download and build HIDAPI:
+First of all, download and build HIDAPI:

 	git clone git://github.com/signal11/hidapi.git
 	cd hidapi/linux